 The Prevention of Pressure Ulcers in Nursing Practice

-Pressure ulcers generally occur when a patient is sitting or lying in a position for an unnaturally long time.
-Pressure ulcers cause skin breakdown and a very serious but preventable issue in the nursing setting.
+Pressure ulcers generally occur when a patient is sitting or lying in a position for an unnaturallyOr this can happen after sitting for a short period of time if someone has poor nutrition and/or circulation. long time.
+Pressure ulcers cause skin breakdown and area very serious but preventable issue in the nursing setting.
 If the patient is not cared for in a way that prevents pressure ulcers the patient is at risk for more serious injury.
 If a patient is to be found with a pressure ulcer acquired during their stay in the hospital the patient is not held responsible, generally the hospital and the nurses and techs caring over the patient are.
-Pressure ulcers are a serious issue because they are completely preventable.
+Pressure ulcers are a serious issue because they are completelyNot ALL are completely preventable. preventable.
 To insure that pressure ulcers are prevented there is an evidence-based protocol in place to insure patient safety.

 Evidence Based Protocol on Pressure Ulcer Prevention

-The main objective for the national guideline of the prevention of pressure ulcers is “To eliminate the incidence of pressure ulcer development.” ("Pressure Ulcer Prevention," 2009) The national guidelines set forth outline a variety of ways to eradicate pressure ulcers in an acute healthcare setting.
-One suggestion for the prevention of pressure ulcers is a pressure ulcer prevention plan is put in place to decrease the chance of the patient acquiring a pressure ulcer. ("Pressure Ulcer Prevention," 2009) These prevention plans “include interventions that minimize or eliminate friction and shear, minimize pressure with off-loading, manage moisture, and maintain adequate nutrition and hydration” ("Pressure Ulcer Prevention," 2009).
-If these measures are well managed and prevented the patient is a substantial less likelihood of acquiring a pressure ulcer ("Pressure Ulcer Prevention," 2009).
-Methods to reduce friction and shear include lifting the patient instead of dragging, using lubricant oils, using transfer devices, and protecting the skin from moisture.
+The main objective for the national guideline of the prevention of pressure ulcers is “To eliminate the incidence of pressure ulcer development.” ("Pressure Ulcer Prevention," 2009) When reading your guideline I understood the goal to be “To develop evidence-based recommendations for the prevention and treatment of pressure ulcers that could be used by health care professionals throughout the world.
+To guide evidence-based care for patients with existing.” pressure ulcers

+The national guidelines set forth anoutline of a variety of ways to eradicate pressure ulcers in an acute healthcare setting.
+One suggestion for the prevention of pressure ulcers is thata pressure ulcer prevention plan –can be put in place to decrease the chance of the patient acquiring a pressure ulcer. ("Pressure Ulcer Prevention," 2009) These prevention plans “include interventions that minimize or eliminate friction and shearing, minimize pressure with off-loading, manage moisture, and maintain adequate nutrition and hydration” ("Pressure Ulcer Prevention," 2009).
+If these measures are well managed and ?prevented the patient is a substantially less likely to aquire a pressure sore.
+Poor sentence structure. likelihood of acquiring a pressure ulcer ("Pressure Ulcer Prevention," 2009).
+Methods to reduce friction and shearing include lifting the patient instead of dragging, using lubricant oils, using transfer devices, and protecting the skin from moisture.
 When a patient is bedridden it is suggested that the patient be moved at a minimum of every two hours.
 The guidelines encourage patients to weight shift their bodies every fifteen minutes ("Pressure Ulcer Prevention," 2009).
-The patient needed to be regularly checked for any moisture which facilitates skin breakdown and causes pressure ulcers.
+The patient needs to be regularly checked for any moisture which facilitates skin breakdown and causes pressure ulcers.
 Nutrition plays a huge role in pressure ulcer development and patients should be assessed for adequate nutrition and hydration.
 The last method to help reduce pressure ulcers is to educate the patient on pressure ulcers and encourage ways to prevent them, as well as insure adequate nutritional intake.

 Impact on Nurses

 Pressure ulcers are preventable and there are variety of measures set forth to insure that patients don’t develop pressure ulcers.
 If pressure ulcers aren’t regularly prevented it decreases credibility in the nursing profession.
-There is a protocol set forth for the prevention of pressure ulcers because it not only puts patients at risk; it puts the nurse as well as the hospital at risk for contributing negatively to a patient’s health.
+There is a protocol set forth for the prevention of pressure ulcers because it

+(it) pressure ulcers not only puts patients at risk; it puts the nurse as well as the hospital at risk for contributing negatively to a patient’s health.
 Insuring patient safety and assisting in the healing process is the main purpose of nursing.
 When a patient develops a pressure ulcer it only worsens their health and lengthens the healing process.

 Impact on Patients